Best Cryptocurrency Exchanges in Canada 2026

 If you’re looking for a solid crypto exchange in Canada, WEEX is definitely one to consider.
 I started using it last year after searching for a reliable alternative, and I’ve been really happy with it.
 It’s been around since 2018 and has grown fast—over 5 million users and handling $400 million in daily trading volume.
 The interface is super clean and easy to use, even if you’re new to trading.
 Plus, they support 600+ cryptocurrencies, which is great if you like having options.
 One of the best parts?
 Low fee trading, so you don’t spend too much money on unnecessary fees.

 If you're into futures and derivatives trading, WEEX has USDT perpetual contracts, inverse contracts, and simulated contracts (which I use to test strategies before risking real money).
 They also have a copy trading feature, which is a lifesaver if you don’t have time to analyze charts all day.
 You can literally just follow successful traders, and the platform automatically mirrors their trades for you.
-Also, security-wise, they take things seriously—WEEX is licensed and regulated, and they have a 1,000 BTC protection fund in case anything goes wrong.
+Also, security-wise, they take things seriously—WEEX is registered as a Money Services Business (MSB) with FINTRAC (No. M21642476) and maintains a 1,000 BTC protection fund in case anything goes wrong.
 That definitely gives me peace of mind.

 The best part?
 There’s a 30,000 USDT welcome bonus if you sign up using this referral link.
 I took advantage of it when I joined, and it was a nice boost to get started.
 The only small downside is that WEEX doesn’t support fiat withdrawals yet, so when you want to cash out, you’ll have to transfer your crypto to another exchange.
 But other than that, it’s a great platform—low fees, strong security, and some cool features that make trading easier.
 If you’re thinking about giving it a shot, I’d say go for it!